Skagit Valley #61987b Purchase

 #2) Tarn in Yellow Aster Butte Basin, Mount Baker Wilderness, North Cascades.
 This is one of the more popular hiking destinations in the North Cascades.
-Less than two hours from my home, I like to return here every few years, for both photography and just getting away.
-On this trip I enjoyed watching and photographing this group of clouds change shapes at sunset.
+Less than two hours from my home, I like to return here every few years, for both photography and just to get away.
+On this trip, I enjoyed watching and photographing this group of clouds changing shapes at sunset.

 Mount Sir Donald, British Columbia #62836 Purchase

 #3) Mount Sir Donald, seen from Abbott Ridge, Glacier National Park British Columbia.
 This photo marks the beginning of a lengthy trip that took me to a variety of destinations in the Midwest, and beyond.
 Glacier National Park, in British Columbia’s Selkirk Mountains, has some of the most dramatic mountain scenery in the province.
 The park also has some of the most steepest and challenging hiking trails around.
 The hike up to this viewpoint gained 3400′ in about 3.5 miles, a real thigh burner!

 Upper Falls Old man’s Cave, Ohio #63229 Purchase